There are 41 genera of mosquitoes and about 3500 species, of which about 176 are found in the U.S.

 Its main biting time is early morning and late afternoon.
 Feeds on mainly on mammals including humans.

-The Aedes Albopictus transmit a number of diseases including the dengue and chikungunya viruses.
+The Aedes Albopictus transmit a number of diseases including the dengue, chikungunya, and Zika viruses.
 It has also been found to be infected with the following viruses: West Nile, Eastern equine encephalitis, Japanese encephalitis and can also transmit dog heartworm parasites.

 In the US it has spread into most southern states as you can see from the map produced by the CDC.